Graph Homomorphisms and Universal Algebra: Absorption

-It will be convenient later to work with ternary absorbing (i.e., 3-absorbing) subalgebras instead of absorbing subalgebras with respect to terms of unbounded arity; this will in particular help in some applications of the absorption theorem in Section~\ref{sect:cyclic}.
-The results in this section are from~\cite{Strong-Zhuk} and the presentation is based on~\cite{BradyNotes}.
+It will be convenient to work with ternary absorbing (i.e., 3-absorbing) subalgebras instead of absorbing subalgebras with respect to terms of unbounded arity; this will in particular help in the applications of the absorption theorem in Section~\ref{sect:cyclic} and Section~\ref{sect:bounded-width}.
+In fact, we can often guarantee the existence of subalgebras with an even stronger form of absorption, namely \emph{central absorption}, which implies ternary absorption.
+The results in this section are from~\cite{Strong-Subalgebras-Published} and parts of the presentation are inspired by~\cite{BradyNotes}.